-Course Level: Three year opportunities are for sophomore and four year opportunities are available for freshman.
+Course Level: Three year scholarships are for sophomore and four year scholarships are available for freshman.
 All three-year scholarship designees must complete AFROTC training during their freshman year in order to retain eligibility to activate their scholarships at the start of their sophomore year.

 User Review( votes)